 This is a small wing like device installed ahead of the wing leading edge so that the air can flow in between the slat and wing (slot) at high angles of attack.
 Nowadays you will find automatically retractable slats as the fixed type creates a lot of drag at higher speeds.

-Slats work by energizing the air at high AOA adding kinetic energy to the airflow so that separation is delayed with the result that the stall speed is lower and with a higher AOA compared to a wing without slats.
+Slats work by energizing the air over the wing at high AoA using kinetic energy from below the wing to the airflow on top so that separation is delayed with the result that the stall speed is lower and with a higher AoA compared to a wing without slats.
 CL is also higher.

-Airliners, regional jets are equipped with leading edge flaps increasing the camber of the wing, a higher angle of attack and the center of pressure moves forward.
+Airliners, regional jets are equipped with leading edge flaps increasing the camber of the wing, a higher angle of attack before the wing stalls and the center of pressure moves also forward when deployed.

 There are two ways to accomplish this: either move the leading edge forward on tracks and creating a slat with slot or use a Kreuger flap which extends from beneath the leading edge.